flotang-gtt/ThermML/README.md

 ## Project structure

+The `analysis` directory contains `requirements` and `user-stories` used as basis for driving and directing development.

 The `examples` directory contains examples of files that validate or qualify to be validated against the schema.
 A proper testing pipeline needs to be implemented at a later point in time.

-The `requirements` directory contains the requirements used as basis for driving and directing development.

 The `schema` directory contains the schema definition files.